 Instrument Technician Training, Certification and Degree Program Info

-Get information on associate's degree programs in surgical technology that may assist aspiring instrument technicians.
+Get information on associate's degree programs in surgical technology that can prepare students to work as instrument technicians.
 Learn about certification options, required courses and career prospects.

 There are also certification programs to enhance the technician's knowledge base and resume.
 Graduates can apply for certification at several levels from the International Association of Healthcare Central Service Materiel Management, which requires passing competency exams.